Iron is one of your body’s most vital nutrients.

-This is the question we’re going to be answering in this article.
-First of all, there are a few things we need to cover:
+This is the question we’re going to be answering in this article, but first of all, there’s a few things we need to cover:

 - Where you will find iron in your diet